KidPudel/Iggy-s-Vault/backend/database/database connection.md

 4. Operation completes
 5. Network socket is closed

-Opening and closing connections aren't that expensive, but when scaling it could turn into expensive operation, and for that [[connection pooling]] is used
+Opening and closing connections aren't that expensive, but when scaling it could turn into expensive operation, and for that [[connection pool]] is used

 #database